jackdoe/detective/book/hello.md

 If you don't have a you can buy raspberry pi 400 for 70$ or so, or something similar that you attach to your TV.
 If you don't have patience, buy some chamomile tea.
 You don't need internet subscription, but you would need a bit of internet to download python and do few google searches.

+> NB: In the book I refer to 'notepad' or 'double click' assuming most people run windows, if you don't, you will have to translate what the instructions mean.

 The schedule is roughly as follows:

 * Week 0